bqka/sem5/eco/Green, White Revolution and NEP.md

-# 🌾 Green Revolution and New Industrial Policy (NEP) 1991

-This document summarizes the key information regarding the Green Revolution and the New Industrial Policy of 1991 in India, based on the provided text.

----

 ## 🚜 Green Revolution (New Agricultural Strategy)

 The Green Revolution, or the new strategy for agricultural development, was implemented for the first time in India in **1966-67**.
 It aimed at securing a rapid increase in **food production** in the shortest possible time.